pagecdn/easyfonts/README.md

 2. Define custom cache control if you are not happy with CDN hosted fonts library.
 -->

+## Why Easy Fonts

+Easy Fonts was built to leverage [host consolidation](https://pagecdn.com/optimizations/host-consolidation) technique used by PageCDN to speedup websites.
+Our initial goal was to allow websites that use PageCDN for their content delivery to also optionally deliver fonts over the same CDN host to reduce the 2 extra DNS lookups required by Google Fonts.
+Later on, Easy Fonts proved to be a very useful library for rapid prototyping.
+So, we moved it to GitHub for anyone interested in self hosting this library or using it in combination with fonts.google.com.

 ## Using Easy Fonts

 Easy Fonts provides a collection of CSS classes to help you build websites faster without worrying about modifying CSS every time you need to test a new font family.
-Use [this reference](https://pagecdn.com/lib/easyfonts) to learn about all available font families and relevant CSS classes.
+Use [Easy Fonts reference](https://pagecdn.com/lib/easyfonts#reference) to learn about all available font families and relevant CSS classes.

 ```HTML